 Cubbie Roo's Castle is the old stronghold of a Norse chieftain, built around 1145.

-PLEASE NOTE: Access restrictions are in place as a precautionary measure high level masonry inspections are carried out.
+PLEASE NOTE: Access restrictions are in place as a precautionary measure whilst high level masonry inspections are carried out.
 Cubbie Roo's Castle and some parts of the nearby chapel graveyard are accessible.

 Found in the small and peaceful island of Wyre, the castle provides a reminder that things probably weren't always so quiet around here when the Vikings were present in Orkney.